arn0kel/arn0kel/README.md

 - 👋 Hi, I’m @arn0kel
-- 👀 I’m interested in ... absolutely nothing
+- 👀 I’m interested in ...
+Optical design
-- 🌱 I’m currently learning ... absolutely nothing
+- 🌱 I’m currently learning ...
+C++
-- 💞️ I’m looking to collaborate on ... absolutely nothing
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... no